Higher-Order Tensor-Based Deferral of Gaussian Splitting for Orbit Uncertainty Propagation: Conclusion

 \section{Conclusion}

 \acresetall This paper introduces \ac{hotdogs}, a novel algorithm for deferred Gaussian splitting utilizing the \acp{stm} and \acp{stt} of the flow-map.
 This enables significant computational savings by shortening the propagation time for most mixands while retaining an accurate representation of the true probability distribution.
-Results for uncertainty propagation using Gaussian mixtures split at the starting time are first presented for three cases representative of typical two- and three-body dynamical problems: a geostationary orbit, a Molniya orbit, and an Earth-Moon butterfly orbit.
-Analysis of the applied splitting heuristics emphasizes the importance of uncertainty scaling in selection of splitting direction as well as the suitability of \ac{fos}-based methods for two- and three-body astrodynamics.
+Results for uncertainty propagation using Gaussian mixtures split at the starting time are first presented for four cases representative of typical two- and multi-body dynamical problems: a geostationary orbit, a low Earth orbit, a Molniya orbit, and an Earth-Moon southern $\mathrm{L}_{1}$ halo orbit.
+Analysis of the applied splitting heuristics emphasizes the importance of uncertainty scaling in selection of splitting direction in multi-body systems as well as the suitability of \ac{fos}-based methods in astrodynamical contexts.
 Then, three variants of \ac{hotdogs} offering different fidelity improvements and computational complexity are applied to uncertainty propagation in the challenging three-body orbit case.
 The deferred splitting algorithm demonstrates performance indistinguishable from the best immediate splitting methods with a reduced computational burden for two of the three variants.
-The other variant boasted a $6\times$ faster runtime than the baseline case while only incurring slightly higher errors than the other variants.
-Extension to second-order moment propagation saw further improvements in accuracy, wherein utilizing the eagerly computed \acp{stm} and \acp{stt} enabled up to $10\times$ runtime savings over the immediate splitting approach.
+The other variant boasted a $17\times$ faster runtime than the baseline case while only incurring slightly higher errors than the other variants.
+Extension to second-order moment propagation saw further improvements in all three measures of accuracy considered.
+Additionally, utilizing the eagerly computed \acp{stm} and \acp{stt} enabled up to $12\times$ savings in runtime over the immediate splitting approach.
 This establishes the potential for advantageous implementation of the fastest method in less stressing or computationally constrained scenarios, while the other two exhibit suitability for benefiting an even broader range of applications.